-9. Include a sensitivity analysis that shows whether the conclusion regarding the financial attractiveness is robust to reasonable variations in the critical assumptions.
-The investment analysis provides a valid argument in favour of additionality only if it consistently supports (for a realistic range of assumptions) the conclusion that the project activity is unlikely to be the most financially attractive (as per step 2c para 8a) or is unlikely to be financially attractive (as per step 2c para 8b).
+(11) Include a sensitivity analysis that shows whether the conclusion regarding the financial/economic attractiveness is robust to reasonable variations in the critical assumptions.
+The investment analysis provides a valid argument in favour of additionality only if it consistently supports (for a realistic range of assumptions) the conclusion that the project activity is unlikely to be the most financially/economically attractive (as per Step 2c para 11a) or is unlikely to be financially/economically attractive (as per Step 2c para 11b).

-Outcome of Step 2:

-"If after the sensitivity analysis it is concluded that the proposed CDM project activity is unlikely to be the most financially attractive (as per step 2c para 8a) or is unlikely to be financially attractive (as per step 2c para 8b), then proceed to Step 4 (Common practice analysis).8
+Outcome of Step 2: If after the sensitivity analysis it is concluded that: (1) the proposed CDM project activity is unlikely to be the most financially/economically attractive (as per Step 2c para 11a) or is unlikely to be financially/economically attractive (as per Step 2c para 11b), then proceed to Step 4 (Common practice analysis).

-"Otherwise, unless barrier analysis below is undertaken and indicates that the proposed project activity faces barriers that do not prevent the baseline scenario(s) from occurring, the project activity is considered not additional.
+Otherwise, unless barrier analysis below is undertaken and indicates that the proposed project activity faces barriers that do not prevent at least one alternative from occurring, the project activity is considered not additional.

-Step 3.
-Barrier analysis
+Step 3: Barrier analysis

-If this step is used, determine whether the proposed project activity faces barriers that:
+If this Step is used, determine whether the proposed project activity faces barriers that:

-- (c) Prevent the implementation of this type of proposed project activity; and - (d) Do not prevent the implementation of at least one of the alternatives.
+- (a) Prevent the implementation of this type of proposed project activity; and - (b) Do not prevent the implementation of at least one of the alternatives.